How Narcissists Gaslight: 7 Signs and How to Respond

 The Pattern Is the Point

 Not sure what's in a message you received?
-Paste it into the DARVO analyzer — we'll identify what's happening and help you find a response that doesn't require you to doubt yourself.
+Paste it into the DARVO analyzer.
+We'll identify what's happening and help you find a response that doesn't require you to doubt yourself.